nakkouchtarek/BetterThanKahoot/README.md

 chmod +x ./Linux/*
 ```

-Install python packages that are needed
+Without Virtual Environement : Install python packages that are needed

 ```
 ./Linux/./setup.sh
 ```

-If you don't want to install the packages or want to use a virtual env, you can just enable the one I put in directly and proceed
+With Virtual Environement : If you don't want to install the packages or want to use a virtual env, you can just enable the one I put in directly and proceed

 ```
 source ./env/bin/activate